This section covers the configuration file structure of the tool called Debos, which is used to compile images for

 After all the above steps are successfully completed, the boot and rootfs disk partitions are created

-according to the image-partition definition, the .img file is generated, and all files are moved into it.
+image-partition definition, the .img file is generated, and all files are moved into it.